ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 to use an AEAD algorithm, it also handles nonce generation and encoding for each record.
 The record protocol is hidden from the client behind a byte stream-oriented API.

-The handshake protocol serves to negotiate a version and cryptographic parameters.
-At a minimum, this includes the key exchange algorithm and ciphersuite to use in the record protocol.
-The handshake supports mutual authentication for both the session initiator (client) and receiver (server).
-Commonly, only the server is authenticated.
-X.509 certificates are used in this authentication process.
-Each party may require explicit certificate status requests from the peer to verify the legitimacy of their certificate.
+The handshake protocol serves several purposes, including: peer authentication, protocol option (key exchange algorithm and ciphersuite) negotiation, and key derivation.
+Peer authentication may be mutual.
+However, commonly, only the server is authenticated.
+X.509 certificates are commonly used in this authentication step, though other mechanisms, such as raw public keys ((CITE)), exist.
+The client is not authenticated unless explicitly requested by the server with a CertificateRequest handshake message.

 The handshake protocol is also extensible.
 It allows for a variety of extensions to be included by either the client or server.
-These extensions are used to specify client preferences, e.g., the application-layer protocol to be driven with the TLS connection, or signals to the server to aid operation, e.g., the server name.
-Various extensions also exist to tune the parameters of the record protocol, e.g., the maximum fragment length.
+These extensions are used to specify client preferences, e.g., the application-layer protocol to be driven with the TLS connection ((CITE)), or signals to the server to aid operation, e.g., the server name ((CITE)).
+Various extensions also exist to tune the parameters of the record protocol, e.g., the maximum fragment length ((CITE)).

 Alerts are used to convey errors and other atypical events to the endpoints.
 There are two classes of alerts: closure and error alerts.
 A closure alert is used to signal to the other peer that the sender wishes to terminate the connection.